notreux/LuaSwitch/README.md

 switch (myUnknownPet) {
     case "dog" (function(stop)
         warn("My pet is a dog!")
+        --[[
-        stop() -- skip default and stop to check the other cases, but doesn't stop the execution of the function end)
+            the stop method skip the default function and stop to check the other cases, but doesn't stop the execution of the function ]]
+        stop()
+    end)

     case "cat" (function(stop)